Why is Jefferson County PUD replacing its meters?

 What kinds of meters do we have now?

 There has been some confusion about what kind of meters the PUD currently uses to collect power usage data from our almost 19,000 customers.
 And for good reason, it’s confusing.
 Which is part of why we want to do the replacement.
 Currently the PUD puts its meters in two categories: those read by us, and those read remotely by a contracting service: Landis & Gyr.
 Our crew performs drive-by readings on approximately 2,500 newer digital “one-way” transmitting meters.
 The other approximately 16,000 meters consist of both digital “one-way” meters and analog/mechanical (the spinning wheel kind) meters that have been retrofitted with a radio transmitter (owned by Landis & Gyr) to become “one-way” meters.
 All of these meters send data via RF signal.
 All of the meters read by the contracting service were installed and retrofitted by PSE prior to Jefferson PUD’s purchase of the power grid.
-We currently have no non-RF transmitting analog meters in operations.
+While our standard meters all transmit RF signals, customers can now request non-broadcasting meters for installation at their residence.

-Why did Jefferson County PUD choose advanced meters?
+Why is Jefferson County PUD pursuing AMI meters?

 - Advanced meters help us deliver electric services more efficiently and put our customers in greater control of their energy use.